Monday, January 24, 2011

 • John mentions many examples of believers who believed in Jesus' name, that He was/is the savior, the messiah, the son of God, or Lord.

-The beauty of this is, I suspect it is a good news message that all Christian traditions can agree on.
+An added bonus of this approach is we arrive at a good news message that all Christian traditions agree on.
 This isn't a gospel message highlighting distinct beliefs of one tradition.
 These are basic teachings that are widely accepted.
+I don't think it's a watered down gospel either.
+There is nothing simple about trusting Jesus as Lord and savior.
+Being a child of the King brings great rewards, but also great responsibility.

 Related Posts: